 In their essay, Wolfgang Rohe and Jeannine Hausmann describe how private foundations, as financially and politically independent actors, "can trigger social processes of change that transcend party boundaries, contribute to the pluralization of debates, and provide evidence-based arguments that drive the agenda".
 Ottmar Edenhofer and Martin Kowarsch liken this role to one of cartography, "explor(ing) the political solution space through mapping out different pathways and their trade-offs or overlaps".
-Crucially, final decisions must still be taken by policymakers.
+Crucially, final decisions must still be taken by policy makers.

 The social sciences have a key role to play in framing and informing policy decisions.
-Ulrike Felt argues that Europe is inclined to overly technocratic ways of thinking which elevate the "Innovation Union" without making full use of the contribution of the social sciences, whose "integration will allow policymakers to profit from the added complexity in analysis and in the identification of potential solutions to problems."
-Similarly, Andy Stirling argues that often only lip service is paid to the social sciences, illustrated by his personal experience of working on issues such as GMOs.
+Ulrike Felt argues that Europe is inclined to overly technocratic ways of thinking which elevate the "Innovation Union" without making full use of the contribution of the social sciences, whose "integration will allow policy makers to profit from the added complexity in analysis and in the identification of potential solutions to problems."
+Similarly, Andy Stirling offers a more expansive vision of the role of social science in helping European science and innovation policy to break free "of burgeoning instruments of justification and legitimation.
+Monovocal talk of sound 'sound science' or 'evidence based policy' (as if these determine particular decisions), are neither politically nor scientifically credible....
+Like science itself, knowledge and innovation democracies are best seen not as destinations, but as struggles.
+And it is arguably in celebrating and nurturing such democratic struggles that the most pressing imperatives can be found."

-Holger Strassheim and Rebecca-Lea Korinek point out that policymakers must avoid thinking that behavioural governance, often known as 'nudging', is an easy short cut to good policy outcomes.
+Holger Strassheim and Rebecca-Lea Korinek point out that policy makers must avoid thinking that behavioural governance, often known as "nudging", is an easy short cut to good policy outcomes.
 However, the effort "might be worthwhile if it helps to redesign public policy beyond rational choice models, by cautiously taking into account the human factor."